Crosscap Defects: Crosscap defects in CFT

 \item $\boldsymbol{p=d-2}:$ In the hyperbolic frame, $\iota_{d-2}$ acts by mapping $S^1\ra\mathbb{RP}^1$ which is itself a circle but with half the radius.
 As such, we get a theory on $\mathbb{H}_{d-1}\times S^1$ which looks like a \textit{TCFT} on $\mathbb{H}_{d}$ with $\beta=1/2$.
 Note that a straightforward generalisation would lead to other temperatures, see the conclusions (Section~\ref{sec:conclusion}) for more context.
 This codimension 2 defect additionally shares many similarities with monodromy defects, studied for example in~\cite{Billo:2013jda,Gaiotto:2013nva,Yamaguchi:2016pbj,Giombi:2021uae}.

 \item $\boldsymbol{0<p\leq d-2:}$ In the flat frame, we get a theory with a $p$-dimensional fixed locus.
 This is similar to a \textit{DCFT}, though with novel features discussed below.
 Indeed, as we see later, we get a $p$-dimensional CFT living on the fixed locus coupled to the bulk CFT. \item $\boldsymbol{p=0:}$ In the flat frame, $\iota_0$ acts on all the coordinates of $\bR^d$ and the fixed points are just $x=0$ and $x=\infty$.
-This looks like a \textit{CFT with two operator insertions}, similar to twist fields in 2d CFTs \cite{Calabrese:2009qy}.
+This looks like a \textit{CFT with two operator insertions}\footnote{A similar viewpoint of treating two operator insertions as point-like defects was advocated recently in \cite{Chen:2026ium} in the context of heavy-heavy-light-light four-point functions.}, similar to twist fields in 2d CFTs \cite{Calabrese:2009qy}.
 Going to the hyperbolic frame is the usual state-operator map replacing the radial coordinate in $\bR^d/\iota_0$ with a Euclidean time along $\bH_1\simeq\bR$ and spatial slices that are $\RP^{d-1}$.

 \item $\boldsymbol{p=-1:}$ $\iota_{-1}$ acts non-trivially on $d+1$ coordinates.
 In this case, in embedding space we need to slightly modify the definition in \eqref{eq:embediota} and take it to flip the signs of $X_1,\dots,X_{d+1}$.
 This results in a \textit{XCFT} on $\RP^d$ discussed in Section~\ref{sec:RPd}.
 Note that the action $X_{d+1}\mapsto -X_{d+1}$ alone is incompatible with the flat frame \eqref{eq:Rray}, and one has to combine it with the rescaling $X_M \to \frac{1}{x_\mu x^{\mu}}X_M$.
 The combined action corresponds to the inversion \eqref{eq:inversion}. \end{itemize} Although the cases above appear quite different, we stress that all the calculations in this paper are essentially continuous in $p\in(-1,d-1)$ and we can thus smoothly connect theories with different physics.
 For the free $O(N)$ model studied in Section~\ref{sec:free}, we find that the conformal data is independent of the dimension of the defect.
 For the interacting theory in Section~\ref{sec:interacting}, the conformal data does display an analytic dependence on $p$.